THE EARTH PRIZE

 • Parent’s or legal guardian’s email address (Participants only)

-Each Participant is required to provide their teacher's email address who will be invited to register as a Supervisor on The Earth Prize website.
-The Earth Foundation will also notify each Participant’s parent or legal guardian that their child has registered for the competition.
-As soon as the registration is complete, Participants will have access to online learning materials on The Earth Prize Learning Platform and mentoring by university students (“The Earth Prize Mentors’’) on The Earth Prize Mentorship Portal.
+In the registration form, each Participant is required to provide the email address of their teacher, who will be invited to register as a Supervisor on The Earth Prize website.
+If Participants opt-out of Teacher Supervision, they must declare this when registering on The Earth Prize website.
+The Earth Foundation will also notify each participant’s parent or legal guardian that their child has registered for the competition.

-3.2 The Earth Prize Submissions Portal
+The Earth Prize Submissions Portal

-The Submissions Portal can be accessed through the “ My submission” (for the students) or “My Teams” (for the Supervisors) menu option on The Earth Prize website.
+The Submissions Portal can be accessed through the “My submission” (for the students) or “My Teams” (for the Supervisors) menu option on The Earth Prize website.
 Supervisors will need to (a) verify their teacher/administrator/tutor status by uploading their teacher ID (or other pertinent form of ID) as well as (b) confirm each team member’s student status and enrolment in the same school/educational program and the school’s/educational program’s endorsement of the students’ participation in The Earth Prize competition.
+If Participants opt out of Teacher Supervision, then the Team Lead is responsible to (b) confirm each team member’s student status and enrolment in the same school/educational program and the school’s/educational program’s endorsement of the students’ participation in The Earth Prize competition.

-3.3.1 Student Verification Form
+3.2.1 Student Verification Form

 Participants are required to confirm their personal information, including full name, date of birth, gender, name and address of their school / educational program and country/city they live in.

-3.3.2 Problem Definition (one fill-in form per team)
+3.2.2 Problem Definition (one fill-in form per team)

-The Participants are required to answer a series of questions on the environmental problem the team has worked on, or will be working on, using a fill-in form available on The Earth Prize Submission Portal.
+Participants are required to answer a series of questions on the environmental problem the team has worked on, or will be working on, using a fill-in form available on The Earth Prize Submission Portal.

 Questions: